Machine Learning Notebook

 y_pred = model.predict(X_test)

-Random Forest builds many trees on random subsets of data and averages their predictions — more robust than a single tree.
+A Random Forest builds many trees on random slices of the data and averages their predictions.
+It is more reliable than a single tree.

 Regression Evaluation Metrics